Badr-MSB/Os/notes.md

 - MTIE in mie is enabled
 - mtime > mtimecmp

-N.B : machine timer interrupts connot be delegated to Supervisor mode
+N.B : machine timer interrupts connot be delegated to Supervisor mode.
+To do so, unse sofware interrupts.

 ## Software Interrupt